-3.4 Error Sources
+3.4 Error Sources.
 The accuracy of the PHLUX method to determine the irradiance on a receiver from digital images depends on the accuracy of the quantities measured in Eq.
 (10).
-In particular, the camera response is assumed to be linear for different irradiances imaged by the CCD.
-Ulmer et al. [5] provide error estimates for camera linearity, noise (dark current, readout), and spectral influences, which can be caused by a non-constant filter transmission as a function of radiation wavelength.
-Each of these factors was estimated to cause an error of approximately $\pm 0.5\%$ for a single pixel value.
-Dark current values (pixel values when no irradiance exists on the CCD) were measured to be ~0.1% of the maximum pixel value for the Nikon D90 camera used in this study.
+In particular, the camera response is assumed to be linear for different irradiances imaged by the CCD (or CMOS, as used by the Nikon D90 in this study).
+Ulmer et al. [5] provide error estimates for camera linearity, noise (dark current, readout), and spectral influences, which can be caused by a nonconstant filter transmission as a function of radiation wavelength.